uw-cmg/MAST-SEY/README.md

 The user should be greeted with the default MAST-SEY output screen.
 It contains the basic info along with a short feedback on the chosen options and files used.
 If a basic error is detected, it will be displayed here.
 In all the input values are correct, a progress bar on the bottom should start filling up (although for accurate calculations it may take a while for even the first bar to appear).

 These examples showcase most of the capabilities of the code.
-They serve as a tutorial for thr code and also allow to reproduce the results presented in the paper which this code accompanies:
+They serve as a tutorial for the code and also allow to reproduce the results presented in the paper which this code accompanies:
 Maciej P. Polak and Dane Morgan, *MAST-SEY: MAterial Simulation Toolkit for Secondary Electron Yield.
 A Monte Carlo Approach to Secondary Electron Emission Based On Complex Dielectric Functions*, Comput.
 Mater.
 Sci. **193** (2021), 110281 (https://doi.org/10.1016/j.commatsci.2021.110281)

 Two material systems are considered: copper and aluminium.